oren/oren.github.io/articles/spontaneous-speaking/README.md

 # Spontaneous Speaking

 ## 1. What is this page?
-A mechanism for improving the impact of your spontaneous speaking.
+Spontaneous Speaking is a mechanism to improve the impact of your spontaneous speaking.
 It's a summary of [a 1 hour video](https://www.youtube.com/watch?v=HAnw168huqA) by Matt Abrahams, a lecturer at the Stanford Graduate School of Business, teaching strategic communication.

 ## 2. Details of the mechanism